-To eat “dead flesh” is to eat at the table of demons (Homilies 7.4, 7.8), and in the Homilies and Recognitions, followers of Jesus are counseled to avoid eating at the table of demons, or indeed even to eat with anyone has eaten at the table of demons and has not subsequently been baptized.
+To eat “dead flesh” is to eat at the table of demons (Homilies 7.4, 7.8), and in the Homilies and Recognitions, followers of Jesus are counseled to avoid eating at the table of demons.
+Indeed, they should not even eat with anyone who has eaten at “the table of demons” and has not subsequently been baptized.
 That’s why, according to Jewish Christianity, Peter refused to eat with unbelievers or “gentiles” (Recognitions 1.19, 2.3, 2.71–72, 7.29, 7.34; Homilies 1.22, 13.4).

 Jesus was a Jew, and in the beginning all followers of Jesus were Jews, but by the second century Jewish Christianity is condemned as a heresy.
 When the rest of the New Testament is written, though, Paul’s anti-vegetarian viewpoint is triumphant and is written into the Christian literature.
 There is no restriction on food; Mark says parenthetically that Jesus “declared all foods clean” (7:19).
 Jesus now distributes fish to the five thousand, and even eats fish after the resurrection (Luke 24:43).

 However, some evidence of Jesus’ compassion for animals has survived in the gospels: